awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-createmanagedwindowsinstance.md

 **Description**

-Create an EC2 instance for Windows Server that is configured for Systems Manager\.
+Create an EC2 instance for a Windows Server that is configured for Systems Manager\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWS-CreateManagedWindowsInstance)